hkanezashi/IGPM-PEM/README.md

 # IGPM-PEM

 IGPM-PEM is the scalable and approximate pattern matching for billion-scale property graphs.
-For more details, please visit our [Wiki page](https://github.com/hkanezashi/IGPM-PEM/wiki).
+Note our [Wiki page](https://github.com/hkanezashi/IGPM-PEM/wiki) is still under construction, so please refer this REAMD.md page first.

 # Software requirements